rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/CONFIGURATION.md

 ### Configure automated Pi-Hole updates and scheduled reboots

 Pause and consider if you need this for mission critical Pi-hole Servers.
 If you are running multiple Pi-Holes for redundancy, and you choose to implement this, stagger the upgrade and reboot schedules.
 Be prepared to perform health-checks to ensure all services are operational.
-Blind upgrades are not gauranteed to be smooth.
+Blind upgrades are not guaranteed to be smooth.

 **Note:** The following steps assume you have **nano** installed.
 You can use any other editor (e.g **vim**) to do this.